sharmapriyansh-dev/cloudsmith-cli-assessment/docs/CLI_Setup_And_Configuration.md

-## Installing and Configuring Cloudsmith CLI
+# Task 1: Installing and Configuring Cloudsmith CLI

 ### Installation of Cloudsmith CLI